San Fernando, California: Top employers

-According to the city's 2017-2018 annual financial report, the top ten employers in the city (not including the city itself as an employer) are:
+According to the City of San Fernando's 2022 annual report, the top ten employers in the city (not including the city itself as an employer) are:

-As of 2018, the City of San Fernando has a total labor force of 11,700 with 4,035 (34.49%) working for the top ten employers listed.
-The City of San Fernando also employs 129 people as of 2018.
+As of 2021, the City of San Fernando has a total labor force of 11,000 with 3,943 (35.85%) working for the top ten employers listed.
+The City of San Fernando also employs 132 people as of 2021.

 Arts and culture

-The city hosts public celebrations such as 4th of July festivities and summer movie nights in city parks.
+The city hosts public celebrations such as July 4 festivities and summer movie nights in city parks.
 Mexican-American culture is prevalent and the city hosts Día de los Muertos festivals and community classes teaching "Aztec" and Folklórico dances.

+Sport

+This city is home to an ulama team, Oceyolotl de San Fernando Valley, who play ulama de cadera in the AJUPEME USA league.

 Parks and recreation

 The San Fernando Recreation and Community Services (RCS) Department maintains multiple parks and recreation centers in the city and provides residents with recreational amenities, programs and services.
 Various social clubs cater to senior residents providing them with crafting and gardening programs and social events.